Occupational Therapy Consulting and Treatment services

 - Housekeeping and home maintenance assessment: Completing a home functional assessment to make appropriate service and support recommendations.
 The OT will use assessment tools to qualitatively and quantitatively recommend client’s:

 - Needs for housekeeping and home maintenance supports

 - To establish specific functional goals relevant to our client to address their performance difficulties with daily living activities.

-To assist in comprehensively assessing these issues, the Assessment of Motor and Process Skills (AMPS) may be utilized.
-The AMPS is a standardized, criterion-referenced, observational assessment, utilized by trained and certified Occupational therapists (OT), for evaluating our client’s ability to perform personal and domestic activities of daily living (ADL) tasks.
+To assist in comprehensively assess these issues, the Assessment of Motor and Process Skills (AMPS) may be utilized.
+The AMPS is a standardized, criterion-referenced, observational assessment, utilized by trained and certified Occupational therapists (OT), for evaluating an individual’s ability to perform personal and domestic Activities of Daily Living (ADL) tasks.
 The OT observes our client complete at least two familiar, chosen, life-relevant, ADL tasks that presents as a challenge in their everyday life.
-While completing these tasks, the OT observes our client’s motor ability: their ability to move oneself or task objects, specifically considering 16 ADL motor skill items.
-The evaluating OT also concurrently observes process ability: our client’s ability to select, interact with, and use tools and materials; carry out individual task actions and steps; and modify task performance when problems are encountered, utilizing 20 ADL process skill items.
+While completing these tasks, the OT observes the client’s motor ability: their ability to move oneself or task objects, specifically considering 16 ADL motor skill items.
+The evaluating OT also concurrently observes process ability: a client’s ability to select, interact with, and use tools and materials; carry out individual task actions and steps; and modify task performance when problems are encountered, utilizing 20 ADL process skill items.

 The AMPS is used to assess the quality of our client’s overall ADL performance by rating the effort, efficiency, safety, and independence while completing ADL tasks.